The Genesis Revelation — Poly Function

 poly(obj)

-This time, both prim
+below, both prim

 and point

-contain color
+have color

 PointColor.lua